WICG/view-transitions/explainer.md

 # Use-Cases

-A visual demo of some example transition patterns targeted by this feature are [here](https://material.io/design/motion/the-motion-system.html#transition-patterns).
+A visual demo of some example transition patterns targeted by this feature is [here](https://material.io/design/motion/the-motion-system.html#transition-patterns).
 The following is a summary of the semantics of these transition patterns:

 * Root Transitions: The full page content animates between two web pages with an optional static UI element on top.
 Examples 1 & 2 [here](https://material.io/design/motion/the-motion-system.html#shared-axis) are demonstrations of this.
 * Shared Element to Root Transitions: A persistent UI element morphs into the full page content on the next web page.
 [Container transform](https://material.io/design/motion/the-motion-system.html#container-transform) shows an example.